 Non-Volatile Data: Data that is static or that does not change.
 In transaction processing systems, the data is updated on a regular basis.

-OLAP: The full form of the acronym OLAP is Online Analytical Processing is an online data recovery approach and its analysis to disclose the current trends and statistics of the business, which is not directly visible in the data that is retrieved from a data warehouse directly.
+OLAP: Online Analytical Processing (OLAP) is an online data recovery approach and its analysis to disclose the current trends and statistics of the business, which is not directly visible in the data that is retrieved from a data warehouse directly.
 This process is also known as multidimensional analysis.

 Operational Datastore (ODS): A database designed to integrate information from different sources for add-on data operations for reporting and operational decision support.